rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

 Change the semantics of the built-in fixed-size integer types from being defined as wrapping around on overflow to either returning an unspecified result or not returning at all.
 Allow overflow checks to be turned on or off per-scope with an attribute.
 Add a compiler option to force checking for testing and debugging purposes.
-Add `Wrapping` traits to the standard library, with operations defined as wrapping on overflow, for the limited number of cases where this is the desired semantics, such as hash functions.
+Add a `WrappingOps` trait to the standard library, with operations defined as wrapping on overflow, for the limited number of cases where this is the desired semantics, such as hash functions.

 # Motivation